Genetics & Evolution - Complete Interactive Lesson

 Key patterns to recognize:

-Autosomal Dominant: Affected in every generation, males and females equally affected, unaffected parents don't transmit
+Autosomal Dominant: Affected individuals in every generation; males and females affected roughly equally; two unaffected parents do not produce affected children.

 Part 4: Natural Selection